ji-devs/ji-cloud/documentation/src/frontend/elements-and-components/checklist.md

 # Checklist

-The list here is meant to be consulted before a PR is submitted/merged:
+The list here is meant to be consulted before a PR is submitted/merged to `sandbox`:

 ### Elements